haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

-# Custom Tasks
+# Introduction to Task Building

 Building custom tasks in ManiSkill is straightforward and flexible.
 ManiSkill provides a number of features to help abstract away most of the GPU memory management required for parallel simulation and rendering.
 By the end of this tutorial, you will learn how to create simple rigid-body tasks that simulate both on GPU and CPU.
+If you aren't familiar with robotics/simulation and some terminology, we recommend you check out the [simulation / robotics 101 page](../../concepts/simulation_101.md).

 Building a custom task in ManiSkill is comprised of the following core components